covjson/specification/spec.md

 - A range object may have both or none of the `"offset"` and `"factor"` members where the value of each is a number.
 - If both `"offset"` and `"factor"` are present in a range object, each non-null value `v` in `"values"` must be converted to `v * factor + offset` when accessing it and all values in the `"values"` array must be integers or nulls.
 The converted value is always a floating point number and therefore this mechanism shall not be used for values that shall result in integers.
+- If both `"offset"` and `"factor"` are present in a range object, then `"validMin"` and `"validMax"`, if existing, must be integers and be converted equally to the numbers in `"values"` when accessing them.

 #### 6.2.2.
 Missing Value Encoding (CBOR-only)